Cogiii/Cogiii.github.io/myportfolio/README.md

 - **Technologies Used**: The programming languages and tools used to build the project.
 - **Link**: A link to the live project (if available).

-### Example Project:

-- **Project Name**: AidVocate
-- **Description**: AidVocate is a donation platform that connects donors with trusted charities.
-It helps organizations gain visibility and makes it easier for people to support causes they care about.
-- **Technologies Used**: JavaScript, NodeJS, MySQL, CSS

 ### Features

 - **Hover Effects**: Some interactive elements like buttons change their appearance when hovered over.